Click to toggle navigation menu.

 Madeline Frankel works in Tanenbaum’s Health Care program.
 Madeline is a social worker whose practice is at the intersection of social welfare and health and aging outcomes.
 She received her MSW, with a specialization in Management and Policy and an emphasis on Health Equity with Aging Populations, from Rutgers University and her BASW from the University of Pittsburgh.
 Her professional and academic interests focus on examining socio-structural health and aging indicators and advancing culturally competent care.
 Madeline brings experience from community-based and federal agency settings through field placements at the Centers for Medicare and Medicaid Services and Repair the World: Pittsburgh.

-Wendy Miller Gamer, Education Program Associate
+Wendy Miller Gamer, Senior Education Program Associate

 Wendy Miller Gamer is a social worker with a professional interest in anthropogeography and a field of practice focus on community building within and between diverse groups.
 Wendy’s work in Tanenbaum’s Education department supports inclusive, safe, and diverse spaces and diversity education in formal and informal learning environments.
 Wendy received a BA from Clark University, followed by an MS in Social Work from Columbia University and an MA in Jewish Professional Leadership from the Jewish Theological Seminary.